SeisComP/seedlink/apps/seedlink/descriptions/seedlink.rst

 is used to send a raw packet (array of 32-bit integer samples) to SeedLink.
 The parameters are:

 station
-    station ID, must match one of the defined stations in seedlink.ini.
+    station ID, must match one of the defined stations in :file:`seedlink.ini`.
 (Up to 10 characters.)

 channel
-    channel ID, referenced by the "input" element in streams.xml.
+    channel ID, referenced by the "input" element in :file:`streams.xml`.
 (Up to 10 characters.)

 pt
     time of the first sample in the array.
 If NULL then time is calculated relative to the previous send_raw3() call. struct ptime is defined in :file:`plugin.h`.